wer340/web-devlopment-ZTM/performance/readme.md

 ## recap
 **css**\
-only load whatever is needed\
+☕only load whatever is needed\
-above the fold loading\
+💎above the fold loading\
-media attributes\
+🌿media attributes\
-less specificity\
+🌎less specificity\

-only needed  for style write in css\
+☕only needed  for style write in css\
-webpage  was scrollable   maybe we had images underneath or it was a one of those one page website that i can keep scrolling down on . there is more and more information\
+💎webpage  was scrollable   maybe we had images underneath or it was a one of those one page website that i can keep scrolling down on . there is more and more information\
 i technically **don't need to see that until i start scrolling**\
 so the priority is to see whatever is above the fold the main page , if we are able to optimize this and just load what we need above the fold.\
 to see first content lets see if we can move the style three to be loaded after the load line the red line() with a little javascript \